FAQs

 What is distance learning?
 How does it work?

-All executive format students, regardless of format (EMBA or GEMBA), have distance learning as a part of their educational experience.
-Executive formats are two-thirds in person and one-third online.
+All Executive MBA students have distance learning as a part of their educational experience.
+The program is two-thirds in person and one-third online.
 At Darden, distance learning means online classes.
 These classes are typically synchronous (i.e., "live") and delivered via Zoom Meeting.

-These class meetings take place between the residencies on Tuesday and Thursday evenings from 7 to 8:30 pm ET.
+During the first year of the program, class meetings take place between residencies on Tuesday and Thursday evenings from 7 to 8:30 pm ET.
+During the second year, students take electives.
+The timing of distance sessions can vary depending on what electives are chosen.
 Students do not usually have distance classes during the week of a weekend residency.
-Most classes are an hour and a half in duration and attendance is required
+Most classes are an hour and a half in duration and attendance is required.

 Want to learn more about distance learning at Darden?
 Watch this short video.